jexxa-projects/JexxaTutorials/ContractManagement/README.md

 ### Strategies for `IRepository` and `IObjectStore`

-At the moment, Jexxa provides driven adapter strategies for in memory storage and JDBC.
+At the moment, Jexxa provides driven adapter strategies for in-memory storage and JDBC.
 To query an `IRegistry` or `IObjectStore` you use the `RegistryManager` or `ObjectStoreManager` respectively.
 A significant advantage of using these strategies is to write tests against your Repository without the need of a database.
-This typically speed up your tests significantly.
+This typically speeds up your tests significantly.

 By default, both manager classes select a strategy depending on your application configuration and the `Property` object passed to Jexxa as follows:

 1. Check if the application defined a strategy for a specific object type is registered.
-2. Check if the application defined a default strategy for all kind of objects.
+2. Check if the application defined a default strategy for all kinds of objects.
 3. Check if the `Property` object defines a JDBC driver.
 In this case the `JDBCKeyValueRepository` or `JDBCObjectStore` is used.
 4. Otherwise, an in memory strategy `IMDBKeyValueRepository` or `IMDBObjectStore` is used.

 ## Example ContractManagement

-This tutorial defines following requirements:
+This tutorial defines the following requirements:
 *   `IContractRepository`: Manage contracts with a very high lifetime and must be searched by different metadata.
 *   `IDomainEventStore`: Archive all domain events that must be searched by different metadata.

-Based on the requirements, both interface should be implemented using an `IObjectStore`.
-In the reset of this section we describe the implementation of `IContractRepositroy`.
+Based on the requirements, both interfaces should be implemented using an `IObjectStore`.
+In the rest of this section we describe the implementation of `IContractRepositroy`.
 Since the implementation of `IDomainEventStore` is quite similar please refer to its source code.

 ### Implementing `IContractRepositroy`